Johniereed/Finviz-discount/README.md

 ## Save $175 Finviz Promo Code [Annual Plan]

-[Save $175](https://finviz.com/) while choosing an annual plan on Finviz and get access to all the premium tools for a fraction of the original cost.
+**[Save $175](https://finviz.com/?affilId=643955469)** while choosing an annual plan on Finviz and getting access to all the premium tools for a fraction of the original cost.

 Click the button below to claim this Finviz Promo Code now!